 Please ensure you let us know via email if you have any dietary requirements, mobility needs or anything else you think we need to take into consideration.
-Water town is across the road from the training venue, with plenty of lunch options to choose from.

 This program is offered to those currently volunteering (or are seeking to volunteer) free of charge.
 Spaces are strictly limited so make sure you RSVP as soon as possible or get in touch if you need any further information.

 For more information on what it means to volunteer with us please do not hesitate to contact us on 9420 7255 or email email@example.com

 October 29, 2017 @ 9:00 am – 10:30 am

 Curtin University Boat Club, Fairview Gardens, Salter Point, Western Australia, Australia

 During BirdLife Australia’s National Bird Week, 23-29 October, join staff from the City of South Perth’s environment team for a free guided walk along the unique Waterford foreshore through parklands and remnant wetlands observing and recording birds as you go.